ViscousTests/website/content/docs/what-to-believe.md

 financial or social incentives to believe said story, be wary that their confirmation bias may blind them a bit to new information.

+In extreme cases, people who do not try to falsify their own stories can become zealots; so blind to the limitation of their own beliefs that there is no practical difference between them and someone who is intentionally promoting a belief they know to be wrong (lying).

-One thing to note is that people holding hard to old believes seems to be a natural thing for humans to do, and there are ways to exploit this without changing people's minds:
+One thing to note is that people holding hard to old beliefs seems to be a natural thing for humans to do, and there are ways to exploit this without changing people's minds: